g-kutty/py-tour/lessons/10/class.md

 - You can think of an object as a single data structure that contains data as well as functions.

-- The functions of an object are called its methods.
+- The _functions_ of an object are called its `methods`.
 For example,

     ```python
         len("Eric")